Moto Trip Now! Features

 You can always enter the actual start and end dates and times on this screen, although the actual start date and time will be automatically populated when you start a trip (from the home screen).
 Likewise, the actual end date and time will be automatically populated when you finish a trip using the Finish button on the home screen.

-The title bar area also includes a Share button that allows you to email your trip, it's details, notes, and milestones.
+The title bar area also includes a Share button that allows you to email your trip, it's details, notes, and milestones or post to facebook.

 The Buddies tab (see screen shots below left) displays a list of your riding buddies.
 You can select one or multiple riding buddies for any given trip (or none).
 Tapping on a buddy will highlight the buddy and automatically save this buddy as part of your trip.
 Tapping on a highlighted buddy will deselect her.